1. Home

 Lithium-ion

 Like your smartphone, laptop, or electric vehicle, solar energy systems can be powered by lithium-ion batteries.
 Specifically, many battery manufacturers are favoring lithium iron phosphate (LFP) technology for solar energy applications.
-Compared to non-lithium products, LFP and similar battery types typically come with increased upfront costs, longer lifespans, greater round-trip efficiency, and the most possible long-term value.
+Compared to non-lithium products, LFP and similar battery types typically come with increased upfront costs, longer lifespans, greater round-trip efficiency, and the best long-term value.

 Lead-acid

-How Home Solar Batteries Work with the Energy Grid
+How Home Solar Batteries Work With the Energy Grid

 A graph showing the duck curve in California.